VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs

 \subsection{\BENCH\ Construction}

-\paragraph{Data Collection.} We adopt video as the input modality because many evidences in these tasks inherently rely on temporal continuity.
+\paragraph{\textbf{Data Collection.}} We adopt video as the input modality since many target tasks inherently rely on temporal continuity.
 Static images miss these dynamic signals and often lead to appearance-based shortcuts, whereas videos preserve the rich and essential visual knowledge needed for faithful evaluation.
-To construct a high-quality and unambiguous benchmark for comprehensive evaluation, we carefully curate data from multiple established datasets aligned with the task definition of {\BenchName}.
-Specifically, we collect videos from IntPhys 2~\citep{bordes2025intphys}, PACS~\citep{yu2022pacs}, VSI-Bench~\citep{yang2025thinkingspacemultimodallarge}, VLEP~\citep{lei2020more}, Social-IQ 2.0~\citep{siq2}, and RexTime~\citep{chen2024rextime}.
-Each sample in \BenchName\ is structured as a multiple-choice question designed to probe a specific facet of visual knowledge. \paragraph{Filtering.} The filtering principle is to directly evaluate how MLLMs work on visual knowledge, minimizing the impact brought by text priors or reasoning effects from LLMs.
-Usually, QAs related to \textit{world-centric} types contain no context in the question or answer candidates, thus they are less concerned in this process.
-In contrast, \textit{human-centric} categories are often heavily biased: \textbf{(1)} A number of questions inherently require complementary audio cues more than pure visuals, introducing extra reliance. \textbf{(2)} Such questions frequently embed implicit information where MLLMs may exploit language shortcuts, leveraging world knowledge of LLM for response.
-To alleviate above bias, we design a progressive filtering pipeline, leveraging multiple MLLMs and LLMs to reduce unwanted biases step by step, illustrated in Figure \ref{fig:filter_pipeline} and detailed as follows.
+To construct \BenchName, we first collect a large-scale corpus rich in visual knowledge based on multiple datasets (IntPhys 2~\cite{bordes2025intphys}, PACS~\cite{yu2022pacs}, VSI-Bench~\cite{yang2025thinkingspacemultimodallarge}, VLEP~\cite{lei2020more}, Social-IQ 2.0~\cite{siq2} and RexTime~\cite{chen2024rextime}).
+Rather than directly reusing original QA annotations, we treat them as \emph{semantic candidates} that will be subsequently reformulated.
+Each final sample in \BenchName\ is organized as a multiple-choice question designed to probe a specific facet of visual knowledge.